 At the core of Jesus’ teaching is the good news of the coming of the Kingdom of God.
 The Kingdom is mentioned over fifty times in the Gospels.
 Many of Jesus’ parables were about the Kingdom (Matthew 13:3–9; 13:24–30; 13:31–32; 13:33).
 As a matter of fact, Jesus said He was sent for the purpose of preaching the coming of the Kingdom (Luke 4:43).

 Jesus taught that the Kingdom of God had begun on earth with His ministry.
-The proof was evident: in fulfillment of the prophecy of Isaiah 61:1, the blind were made to see, the dead were raised, and sins were forgiven.
+The proof was evident: in fulfillment of prophecy, the blind were made to see, the dead were raised, and sins were forgiven.
 But Jesus also taught that there is an aspect of the Kingdom that is yet to come (Luke 9:27).
 His Kingdom is growing and someday will be visibly present (Luke 13:18–21).
 In what is commonly called “The Lord’s Prayer,” Christ said to pray for God’s Kingdom to come (Matthew 6:10).
 Jesus taught His followers to remember their calling: they are instruments of God’s grace as they share the good news of Christ’s coming.
 The more people become subjects of King Jesus, the more His Kingdom is visible to the world.